jonniek/mpv-playlistmanager/README.md

 #### Url title resolving
-If you want playlistmanager to fetch and display titles of all playlist urls(mpv defaults to current file only) you will need to use `prefer_titles=true`(defaults to true) and also use `titleresolver.lua` script found in this repository.
-The script doesn't support all characters on windows, so alternatively you can use `titleresolver-WINDOWS.lua` that uses powershell.
-Title resolving requires youtube-dl to be in available in PATH.
+If you want playlistmanager to fetch and display titles of all playlist urls(mpv defaults to current file only) you will need to use `prefer_titles=true`(defaults is true) and also use `titleresolver.lua` script found in this repository.
+The script requires `youtube-dl` to be in PATH to work.
+It doesn't support unicode characters in windows because windows is trash.
+Feel free to implement that yourself(see issue).

 ## Keybinds
 #### Static keybindings